 Aloe Vera for Rashes and Itching

-The use of Aloe Vera for rashes, itchy dry skin, allergic reactions, eczema, and related dermatitis has shown effective results as a natural healing remedy in treatment of skin conditions throughout the centuries.
-Skin disorders are a recurrent and continuing health problem that affects all age groups and populations from infants to the elderly.
+The use of Aloe Vera for rashes, itchy dry skin, allergic reactions, eczema, and related dermatitis has shown effective results as a natural soothing remedy in treatment of skin conditions throughout the centuries.
+Skin disorders and irritation are a recurrent and continuing issue that affects all age groups and populations from infants to the elderly.
 According to the National Institute of Allergy and Infectious Diseases, an agency under the National Institutes of Health, an estimated 30 percent of the U.S. population suffers from eczema alone.

 IS ALOE VERA GOOD FOR RASHES AND ITCHING?

-Many people who have developed skin problems have turned to natural plants like Aloe Vera as a remedy to treat their condition.
+Many people who have developed skin problems have turned to natural plants like Aloe Vera as a remedy to help soothe their condition.
 Aloe Vera is a member of the succulent plant family.
-Its gel-filled leaves offer not only a natural choice, but an inexpensive, safe, and rational approach to help alleviate symptoms of skin conditions ranging from a severe rash to the itching of psoriasis or eczema.
+Its gel-filled leaves offer not only a natural choice, but an inexpensive, safe, and rational approach to help soothe the symptoms of skin conditions ranging from a severe rash to the itching of psoriasis or eczema.
 Aloe's topical application is soothing and can help nourishing and support the recovery process from irritation, blistering and itching.

 HOW AND WHY IS ALOE SO EFFECTIVE ON SKIN?